concertotech/docs/README.md

 # Contributing to this documentation

-We welcome contributions to improve and expand the documentation for {project-name}.
+We welcome contributions to improve and expand the documentation for Concerto.
 Here's how you can contribute:

-1. **Report issues**: If you find any errors, inconsistencies, or areas that need improvement, please open an issue on the **[GitHub repository](https://github.com/%7Busername%7D/%7Bproject-name%7D/issues)**.
+1. **Report issues**: If you find any errors, inconsistencies, or areas that need improvement, please open an issue on the **[GitHub repository](https://github.com/usherlabs/concerto-docs/issues)**.
 Provide a clear description of the issue and suggest a possible solution or improvement.
-2. **Suggest enhancements**: If you have ideas for new sections, topics, or content that would be helpful to others, please share your suggestions by opening an issue on the **[GitHub repository](https://github.com/%7Busername%7D/%7Bproject-name%7D/issues)**.
+2. **Suggest enhancements**: If you have ideas for new sections, topics, or content that would be helpful to others, please share your suggestions by opening an issue on the **[GitHub repository](https://github.com/usherlabs/concerto-docs/issues)**.
 3. **Submit a pull request**: If you'd like to contribute directly by fixing an issue or adding new content, please fork the repository, make changes, and submit a pull request.
 Ensure your changes follow the documentation guidelines and best practices outlined in the README.

-**Note**: If you want to contribute to the {project-name} source code, please visit the **[<project-name> repository](https://github.com/%7Busername%7D/%7Bproject-name%7D-source)** and follow the contribution guidelines.
+**Note**: If you want to contribute to some of Concerto technologies source code, please visit the repository at **[Usher Organization profile](https://github.com/usherlabs/)** and follow the contribution guidelines.